Profx5/cse15l-lab-reports/lab1.md

 ![Image](catwfolder.png)

-The working directory when running the `cat` was `/home/lecture1`.
-The input in the terminal was the `cat` command passing the argument, `lecture1`.
+The working directory when running the `cat` command was `/home/lecture1`.
+The input in the terminal was the `cat` command while passing the argument, `lecture1`.
 After running this command with an argument to a directory, the ouput was an error message.
 The message based on the example picture above, tells the user that `lecture1` is a directory and the reason the terminal states this is because the `cat` command only takes in file arguments as it prints the contents of those files.
 <br>
 <br>
 <br>